Haaruun-I/blog-articles/Networking Guide.md

 Subnets are *hierarchical*, for example, facebook might use the whole `123.0.0.0/8` block for their whole network, and assign various subnets to datacenters in different cities, say `123.100.0.0/16` for New York, and `123.200.0.0/16` for Boston.

 ## IP Forwarding
+(so the motivation: basically another way to pass packets over distances, but much longer than ethernet allows?)
 IP Routers use Datagram Forwarding like Ethernet Switching, but instead of targeting individual computers, they route to whatever the closest subnet is.

 For example, if you are routing to `123.100.200.300`, the first few routers would go up the `default` path to some router at your ISP.
 The ISPs routers would then forward the traffic to whatever their routing tables say is closest to the `123.0.0.0/8` subdomain.
 When it reaches a server that knows where `123.100.0.0/16` is, it  would then route there and so on.
+(how is the "default" path assigned)
+(what does a routing table look like? also, if traffic is forwarded to a server that doesn't know where 123.100.0.0/16 is, what's done with the data)

 //todo we DEF need a digram here

 There are also broadcast IP addresses, usually either `255.255.255.255` for 'brroadcast to this network' or the network address followed by all binary ones for 'broadcast to a specific network'
-However, if the broadcast request comes from outside the network, it is usually ignored, if it even makes it there in the first place.
+(why do we need this? can you provide a usecase) However, if the broadcast request comes from outside the network, it is usually ignored, if it even makes it there in the first place.